alxcnwy/Deep-Neural-Networks-for-Video-Classification/README.md

 * `batch_size` batch size used to fit model (default to 32)
 * `verbose` whether to log progress updates

+A grid-search of models can be run using the `train_grid_search.ipynb` notebook which lets you specify experiment parameter ranges for the grid search.

 ## Analyzing a Trained Model
 The notebook `model_analysis.ipynb` can be used to load metrics about model training including loss curve statistics and other metadata produced during model training.

-The `results.json` file located in the trained model directory contains
+The `results.json` file located in the trained model directory contains data about the trained model.
+Other outputs including training loss curve data and a confusion matrix are stored in the model folder `/models/*model_id*/`.

 ```
 {